 In January 1998, the Organisation for Economic Co-operation and Development (OECD) started a project against harmful tax practices.
 The OECD distinguishes between tax havens and countries with harmful preferential tax regimes.
 Tax havens are often very small countries that almost entirely depend of the revenues from activities related to tax avoidance and tax evasion.
-By now, agreements have been made for more transparency and the exchange of data with a total of 31 tax havens identified by the OECD in this project.
+Between 2000 and 2009, OECD identified 41 jurisdictions as tax havens according to their own criteria.
+In 2002, agreements were made for more transparency and the exchange of data with a total of 31 tax havens identified by the OECD in this project.
+Seven jurisdictions remained unwilling to co-operate herein, which were subsequently placed on the OECD list of uncooperative tax havens.
+In 2003 however, two of these jurisdictions made their commitments at last and were removed from the list, followed by two other jurisdictions in 2007.
+In 2009, the three remaining tax havens were removed from the list, which has since then been empty.
+The DECD distinguishes between tax havens are often tax havens are often very small countries are often very small countries.
+The offen very small countries are often very small countries.
+The offen very small countries are often very small countries are often very small countries.

 Countries with harmful preferential tax regimes try to lure corporate investments offering fiscal advantages to certain groups of companies.
 These measures stimulate tax avoidance by multinational corporations and decrease the tax revenues of other states.
 Also in this field, the OECD claims to have made a lot of progress: by now, the 47 possibly harmful preferential schemes that were in force in 2000 in the OECD-member states, have all been abrogated, adapted, or appeared not to be harmful at further research.
 However, agreements of governments with individual companies are not included in this OECD-project.
 The OECD continues to monitor countries within the Global Forum on Transparency and Exchange of Information for Tax Purposes.
 To this effect, OECD and non-OECD countries cooperate in the implementation of an internationally accepted standard for taxes.
+However, civil society organisations have outlined several weaknesses of the Global Forum process and called for a more inclusive process under the auspices of the UN.
+104

 In December 1997, the European Council adopted a Code of conduct for business taxation.
 In this code of conduct, the EU-member states promise not to implement harmful preferential tax regimes and to abrogate existing legislation.
 The code of conduct mentions various characteristics of harmful preferential tax regimes including "an effective level of taxation which is significantly lower than the general level of taxation in the country concerned", "the basis of profit determination for companies in a multinational group departs from internationally accepted rules" and "granting of tax advantages even in the absence of any real economic activity" in the respective country.
-103